jakealator/CQ-AIM/README.md

 spatial discretization.
 Speed up is via the adaptive integral methid (AIM), which computes near field contributions with a Galerkin approach and far field contributions with a fast Fourier transform (FFT) approach.
-For many more details on this, see chapter 5 of my Ph.D thesis, available here.
+For many more details on this, see chapter 5 of my Ph.D thesis (which is not yet publically available).

 ## Getting Started